Tonga Food & Drinks

 Kapisi pulu: corned beef and cabbage in coconut cream.

 Regarding drinks, there are many local varieties of soda made throughout the islands.
-There is also traditional drinks like kava, a mixture with sedative and anesthetic properties and hopi, a home brew beer made of water, sugar or mashed fruit and yeast.
+There are also traditional drinks like kava, a mixture with sedative and anesthetic properties and hopi, a home brew beer made of water, sugar or mashed fruit and yeast.

 Things to know: